utkarshss/assignment/README.md

 ### Features

-1. Sticky `UIView` with the options that auto-position itself when keyboard key become responder or resign.
+1. Sticky `UIView` that auto-position itself when keyboard become or resign responder.
 2. Sticker: an option displaying different kinds of stickers and users can select one to send a message.
 3. GIF: third party integration to fetch gifs and repeat-play them when they're visible on screen.

+#### Plus points 👍

 4. Photos: fetch only recently added `(24 hours)` photos from camera roll and display them with the accessory view.
-5. **Allowing memojis with the stickers is a plus point 👍**
+5. Allowing memojis with stickers.

 ### Examples